 Preparing for Move-in

-The best move-in resource for residents is the online Guide to Living in the Halls and more specifically, the 2015 Move-in Guide, which will be posted here in early August (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader).
+The best move-in resource for residents is the online Guide to Living in the Halls and more specifically, the 2015 Move-in Guide (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader).
 The guide provides tons of information about your new living environment, from Internet services and voice mail instructions to getting to know the staff and valuable academic resources.
 You have a question, the guide probably has the answer.
 Familiarize yourself with what's available online so you can focus on bigger things - like what to pack.

 What to Bring